nvdnkpr/angular2-swagger-apiclient-generator/README.md

-# angular2-swagger-apiclient-generator
+# flyacts-angular2-swagger-apiclient-generator
 Angular 2 API client generator from swagger json

 # Description
 This package generates a angular2 typescript class from a swagger v2.0 specification file.
 The code is generated using mustache templates.

+Updated to work with the release version of Angular2

 # How to get it working

 ## Installation
-1. `npm install angular2-swagger-client-generator`
+1. `npm install flyacts-angular2-swagger-client-generator`

 or

-1. get it from github `git clone https://github.com/nvdnkpr/angular2-swagger-client-generator`
+1. get it from github `git clone https://github.com/flyacts/angular2-swagger-client-generator`
-1. `cd angular2-swagger-client-generator`
+1. `cd flyacts-angular2-swagger-client-generator`
 1. `npm install`
 1. `npm run build`